 Here's a full list of uses for old toothbrushes I've collected on the Stain Removal 101 site (a sister site to this one).

 Make sure you somehow mark your old toothbrushes in some manner, once they've been used for cleaning tasks, so they don't get confused with the ones your family is still putting in their mouths!

 Further, even though the ADA suggests you can wait around three months between toothbrush replacements, I strongly urge you to at least clean your family's toothbrushes between those change outs.

 That's because we put these items in our mouths daily in an attempt to clean our teeth.
 The cleaning implement we use should itself be clean!
 Here's instructions for how to clean your toothbrush

-Related Pages You May EnjoyGetting Clutter Free 15 Minutes At A Time Hall Of FameGetting Rid Of Bathroom Clutter Hall Of FameGo From Toothbrush Replacement D365 Mission To Home Page
+Related Pages You May EnjoyGetting Clutter Free 15 Minutes At A Time Hall Of FameGetting Rid Of Bathroom Clutter Hall Of FameGo From Toothbrush Replacement & Declutter Dental Supplies To Home Page